From the icy fjords of Scandinavia, a fearless and ferocious culture arose that would profoundly shape the history of Europe - the Vikings.

 The portrayal of Vikings in popular media often shows them wearing horned helmets and thick, leather armour, but historical and archaeological evidence paints a different picture.

 Viking armour was practical, durable, and meticulously crafted, consisting primarily of helmets, body armour, and shields.
+However, it was expensive so only the wealthier Vikings could afford to be fully protected.

 Contrary to popular belief, Viking helmets did not have horns.
 They were typically made of iron and consisted of several pieces, including a bowl to protect the skull, a nose guard, and sometimes additional protection for the neck and eyes.